IMMZEK/AggieCode/README.md

     *   Inspired by VS Code, providing a familiar and intuitive coding experience.
     *   Responsive design for seamless use on various devices.
 *   **Secure Authentication:**
-    *   Firebase Authentication for secure user login and session management.
+    *   **OAuth 2.0 with Google as the identity provider** for secure user login and session management.
+    *   **Authorization Code Grant flow** for enhanced security.
+    *   **Backend server** to handle sensitive operations like token exchange and refresh.
 *   **Efficient Backend:**
-    *   Lightweight *Node.js (pending*) backend for code execution and synchronization.
+    *   Lightweight Node.js backend for code execution, synchronization, and handling OAuth 2.0 flows.
     *   Optimized for fast response times and minimal resource usage.
-*   **Demo-Ready:**
-    *   Easily deployable for personal showcases, classroom demonstrations, and local development.
 * **Theme Toggling**:
     * Light and Dark theme are available to provide the user a more personalized experience.